secretflow/scql/docs/topics/deployment/how-to-deploy-p2p-cluster.rst

 Step 3: SCQL Test
 =================

-Here we use brokerctl to submit a query to BrokerServer for testing, you can also submit queries directly to BrokerServer by sending a POST request.
+Here we use brokerctl to submit a query to SCQLBroker for testing, you can also submit queries directly to SCQLBroker by sending a POST request.

 3.1 Build brokerctl